Develop production-like blueprints using K8s and Helm source files

 The blueprint definition process is aligned with your existing configurations and workflows so that it's easier for you to keep updating the blueprint as your product evolves.

-Annotations are needed since your production configuration targets a specific environment, and Velocity defines a blueprint that is used for deploying multiple isolated environments.
+Your production configuration targets a specific environment, and Velocity defines a blueprint that is used for deploying multiple isolated environments.

 How should I manage my velocity configuration?